Sup2point0/Assort/~writing/origins.md

 ## APPENDIX 1.0

-Previously in [Structural and Stylistic Features](#Features) we mentioned the huge number of possible usernames.
+Previously in *Structural & Stylistic Features*[<sup>↑</sup>](#Features) we mentioned the huge number of possible usernames.
 Here we take a deeper look at this and consider just how many there are.

 Ignoring semantics (i.e. if a username is realistic), this is influenced by 2 factors: the size of the character set (which characters can be used), and the character length limit (the maximum character length of a username).
 For instance, with a character set `{S, Q}` and a character limit of 3, we obtain the following possibilities: